luxfi/docs/docs/nodes/run/with-installer/installing-luxd.md

 ## Post Installation

-LuxGo should be running in the background as a service.
+Luxd should be running in the background as a service.
 You can check that it's running with:

 ```bash
 sudo systemctl status luxd